IsaacLi74/sigmoid-kv-eviction/README.md

 09_Token_Interpretability.ipynb
 ```

-The main evaluation uses sequence length 512, with 384 tokens for prefill and 128 tokens for decode.

 ## Note

 Large training artifacts such as datasets and checkpoints are not included.
 The notebooks are provided for reproducibility and inspection.